IJMSC Cover Art

 by Bean Fairbanks - Seattle, WA, USA

-From the artist: "Since my MS diagnosis in 1987, I have had to continually reinvent myself as an artist as my abilities and senses change….
+From the artist: "Since my MS diagnosis in 1987, I have had to continually reinvent myself as an artist as my abilities and senses change.
+I delighted in textile arts and photography as a young woman but found them challenging as my eyesight and sense of touch were impacted.
+I turned to digital art and painting.
 Two years ago, I discovered alcohol ink.
 It is an inexpensive medium, similar to watercolor.
-It allows me to paint with cotton balls, Q-tips, and other household items easier for me to hold….
+It allows me to paint with cotton balls, Q-tips, and other items easier for me to hold.
+A new world opened up.
 Today, art continues to be a critical part of my cognitive, physical, and mental therapy.
 I strive to do at least a little bit every day.
 If I do, I feel better.”

 Fun Times at Grandpa's House